Nevenall/Shift-X/System/01 Basics.md

 *You might know an important detail about a villain's background or dig through a mess of satellite data to discover where their lair is.
 You could try {Knowing} how to operate some alien technology (but {Tech} might be better).*

-When you {Menance}, you invoke emotions of anger and terror in others.
+When you {Menace}, you invoke emotions of anger and terror in others.

-*You might {Menance} a villain's thug into giving you information.
+*You might {Menace} a villain's thug into giving you information.
 You might threaten a cohort into obeying you.
-You could try to {Menance} someone into being friends (but {Swaying} might be better).*
+You could try to {Menace} someone into being friends (but {Swaying} might be better).*

 When you {Move}, you pursue foes or move a fight to another location.